NABS Team Members

 Harvey Pratt

-Mr. Pratt is NABS’ forensic artist and has been a major contributor to “The Hoops Project” and “Tribal Bigfoot.”
+Mr. Pratt is NABS’ forensic artist and has been a major contributor to “The Hoopa Project” and “Tribal Bigfoot.”
 Harvey has the ability to successfully interview witnesses and victims in all situations and place them at a comfort level that allows “their” story and “their” drawing, to be achieved with phenomenal accuracy and skill, something that NABS recognizes and appreciates.

 Considered one of the leading forensic artists in the United States, Harvey has spent over 42 years in law enforcement, completing thousands of witness description drawings and hundreds of soft tissue reconstructions.
 His work has assisted in thousands of arrests and hundreds of identifications of unidentified human remains throughout America.